Kgugula/PyViz_Dashboard/README.md

 ## Further Research ##

 As a possible area for further research, it would be interesting to take the data back 10 years or so.
 This would include the housing market correction in the 90's and thus paint a better picture as to real estate prices in the city, as opposed to the "they will only go up" mentality.
-Moreover, in future research I would like to see whether COVID-19 had any effect on the location of the neighbourhood bubbles (mass exodus?).
+Moreover, in future research I would like to see whether COVID-19 had any effect on the location of the neighbourhood bubbles (mass exodus?)

 ## Disclaimer ##